dusk-network/dusk-protocol/consensus/protocol/steps/validation.md

 Collected vote signatures are aggregated in [`StepVotes`][sv] structures.
 In particular, for each vote $\mathsf{V}$ ($Valid$ / $Invalid$ / $NoCandidate$ / $NoQuorum$), a $\mathsf{SV_V}=(\sigma_\mathsf{V},\boldsymbol{bs}_\mathsf{V})$ is used.

+In the collection of votes, the $StepVoters$ set variable is used to track provisioners that voted for this step.
+Conflicting votes are discarded and can be liable to [slashing][pen].

 **Parameters**
 - $R$: round number
 - $I$: iteration number